Probely/CTF-Challenges/WebHacking/400-INeedMonies/SOLUTION.md

 So, right now you must be thinking *What if I invoke that internal endpoint switching the values of `to` and `from`, with the `amount` of 1000000*?

-You can do that with a combination of an [XXE](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Processing) and a [SSRF](https://cfdb.io/Web/Server-Side%20Request%20Forgery) you can do just that.
+You can do that with a combination of an [XXE](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Processing) and a [SSRF](https://cfdb.io/Web/Server-Side%20Request%20Forgery).

-It is easier to detect and validate the XXE fetching an external entity that points to a server you control, but will go immediately for the solution:
+It is easier to detect and validate the XXE fetching an external entity that points to a server you control, but we will go immediately for the solution:

 ```HTTP
 POST /operations.php HTTP/1.1